ArthurKellermann/car-rental-service/README.md

 ## Installation

 1. Clone the repository.
-2. Set up the environment variables (see "Environment Variables" section below).
+2. Set up the environment variables.
 3. Run your Docker containers.
 4. Install the dependencies and start the server.